developer-zebra/developer-zebra-site/src/ddt/2-4/guide/configuration/index.md

         - **Serial Number –** returns the battery serial number
         - **Manufacture Date –** returns the battery date of manufacture
         - **Decommission Status –** returns the health of the battery, whether it needs to be decommissioned
         - **Battery Threshold Value -** sets the maximum charge cycle count of the battery to change the **Decommission Status**.
 If this value is less than the actual charge cycle count of the battery, **Decommission Status** is changed to "Need to replace battery."
-This only applies to [PowerPrecision+](https://www.zebra.com/us/en/products/accessories/powerprecision-battery-solutions.html) batteries.
+This applies only to [PowerPrecision](https://www.zebra.com/us/en/products/accessories/powerprecision-battery-solutions.html) batteries.
 The default value is 400.
 - **WWAN Test –** tests operation of the WWAN radio and returns related WWAN information
         - **Sim State –** checks whether the sim card is present
         - **Voice State –** checks the voice state of the sim card